Nice to meet you.

 As a result, asset management companies typically charge minimum annual fees (some in the range of $5,000 to $10,000; a select few in the range of $100,000 to $1 million) to weed out smaller investors who may end up costing them in trading and transaction fees.

-But recently, asset management companies have created pooled asset structures like mutual funds, index funds, and exchange-traded funds (ETFs).
-These are designed for set-it-and-forget-it investors with fewer assets (at least when compared to the wealth these companies typically deal with).
+However, recently, asset management companies have created pooled asset structures like mutual funds, index funds, and exchange-traded funds (ETFs).
+These structures are designed for set-it-and-forget-it investors with fewer assets (at least compared to the wealth these companies typically deal with).

 Enterprise asset management

-Enterprise asset management (EAM) is a set of processes to control and measure asset performance to extend the useful life of an asset.
-It's a solution that helps asset-heavy companies focus on asset management, upkeep, condition and efficiency, from its acquisition to its disposal.
+Enterprise asset management (EAM) is a set of processes for controlling and measuring asset performance to extend an asset's useful life.
+It's a solution that helps asset-heavy companies focus on asset management, upkeep, condition, and efficiency from acquisition to disposal.

 EAM software assists the management of an organization's assets.
 Sometimes an asset registry and a computerized maintenance management system (CMMS) are often included in an EAM system.
 In addition, geographically spread, interlinked, or networked assets are frequently represented using geographic information systems (GIS).
 The use of a GIS-centric asset registry improves data integrity and interoperability, allowing users to reuse, synchronize, and exchange information more efficiently and effectively.